History of Keira Knightley in Timeline

 February 2014: Feminist Perspectives in Harper's Bazaar UK

-In February 2014, Knightley voiced her perspectives on feminism in an interview with Harper's Bazaar UK.
-She highlighted the challenges women face in the film industry and expressed confusion over the derogatory use of "feminist."
+In February 2014, Keira Knightley received media attention for her perspectives on feminism, voiced in an interview with Harper's Bazaar UK.
+She discussed the hurdles women face in the film industry and her perplexity with the derogatory use of "feminist".

-In July 2014, Keira Knightley stated that she had reached the end of the first stage of her career, expressing a desire to move away from "neurotic" roles.
+In July 2014, Keira Knightley announced that she had reached the end of the first stage of her career and wanted to move away from "neurotic" roles.
+She sought to do a lighter film than her previous work.

-July 2014: Travelled to South Sudan with Oxfam
+July 2014: Travel to South Sudan with Oxfam

-In September 2014, Knightley posed topless for the cover of Interview magazine, stipulating that the image not be digitally altered, in order to bring awareness to the objectification of women's bodies and the role of photography in it.
+In September 2014, Keira Knightley posed topless for the cover of Interview magazine, stipulating that the image not be digitally altered, to highlight the issue of women's bodies as a battleground and photography's role in it.

 2014: Theatrical Release of Begin Again